Disability Discrimination Settlement Agreement

 For someone suffering from a mental health disability, it can sometimes seem that leaving their employment is the only way forward.
 In such circumstances, the offer of a Settlement Agreement can seem very attractive.
 However, it is important to understand the impact such an agreement can have.
-Read on for more information about how I helped my client.
+Read for more information about how I helped my client.
+Alternatively, if you need help, just call 01522 440512 for a free telephone consultation with a qualified employment solicitor.

 My Client’s Story